PietroLiuzzo/makepdf/README.md

 Note that the img folder contains instead the image used in this documentation page, and is not used by the script.
 Once you open the project, allow it to set up your software and make sure you can use xi:include in the preferences.
-This should be set by the project it self for you.
+This should be set by the project itself for you.
 ![img/XInclude.png](img/XInclude.png)

 You will need to create a directory called fonts and store in it the fonts listed in `fopconfig.xml`.